By Mike on Sunday, December 5, 2010, 19:38 - Permalink

 - BE SAFE - do not endanger lives (your own, or others) by stopping your car to snap a lost glove in the fast lane of the motorway, or clambering over a cliff edge or any other dangerous or stupid place

-- Unfortunately, I can't expose an email address on this site any more, as it just becomes a target for spam - so if you'd like to submit a glove phot you've found, please contact me using the form on the contact page - I'll reply with an email address you can send the photo to.
+- Unfortunately, I can't expose an email address on this site any more, as it just becomes a target for spam - so if you'd like to submit a glove phot you've found, please contact me using the contact link top right - I'll reply with an email address you can send the photo to.
 Sorry that's more complex than it ought to be.

 Also, please be aware that when you take photos of lost gloves - this I know from experience - people will look at you funny.